appbaseio/Docs/content/docs/reactivesearch/v3/overview/reactivemaps-migration.md

 		</ReactiveBase>
 	```

-Additionally, pass the `mapLibraries` prop to load additional google libraries like `places`, `visualization`, etc.
-The following are available according to [Google Docs](https://developers.google.com/maps/documentation/javascript/libraries):
+Additionally, pass the `mapLibraries` prop to load additional google libraries like `places`, `visualization`, and more.
+The following values can be set as per the [Google Maps API Docs](https://developers.google.com/maps/documentation/javascript/libraries):
     - `drawing`
     - `geometry`
     - `localContext`